-No UK stamp duty or SDRT is payable on any issue of Ordinary Shares upon conversion of the Bonds other than an issue to issuers of depositary receipts or providers of clearance services (or their nominees or agents (but see further below)).
+No UK stamp duty or SDRT is payable on any issue of Ordinary Shares upon conversion of the Bonds.

 The written conveyance or transfer on sale of an Ordinary Share will be liable to ad valorem stamp duty, generally at the rate of 0.5 per cent. of the amount or value of the consideration for the transfer, and rounded-up to the nearest £5.
 The purchaser normally pays the stamp duty.
 An exemption from ad valorem stamp duty is available on an instrument transferring Ordinary Shares where the amount or value of the consideration is £1,000 or less, and it is certified on the instrument that the transaction effected by the instrument does not form part of a larger transaction or series of transactions for which the aggregate consideration exceeds £1,000.